A long time ago in a gym far, far away…Roman was a bodybuilder.

 I’m not sure when I started thinking myself as a bodybuilder (or when I stopped, for that matter), but I do know that after maintaining a lean and athletic (read: small) frame of 160-165 for the first 7 or 8 months following my initial weight loss, I wanted to pack some mass on.

-And so, around the time I hit my 20th birthday, I started trying to pack on as much mass as possible, while staying lean.
+And so, around the time I hit my 20th birthday, I started trying to gain as much mass as possible, while staying lean.
 I did a lot of the bulk-and-cut type approach, but I never bulked so much that I got above 12 or 13%, and never cut enough to lose muscle.

 In the first 6-month block, I went from about 165 to 190, then dieted back to 185; essentially I put on about 20 pounds of quality mass.
 This seems insane to some, because it was about 3+ pounds of muscle per month.